What to Do in Rome with Kids: Fun Activities for Families

 Visiting the Colosseum and Gladiator School

 Discovering the Colosseum is a fun time for kids and grown-ups.
 When you walk in this ancient arena, the children can think about the gladiators who used to fight there.
 To make the visit even better, you can sign the family up for a gladiator school.
-At this place, younger kids will get to wear tunics and learn some fighting moves, so they can really feel what it was like back then.
-This fun mix of learning and playing helps everyone remember the day, and shows that Rome is a dreamy place where the past and now come together.
-Be sure to take a photo at this famous spot!
+At this place, younger kids will get to wear tunics and learn fighting moves, so they can really feel what it was like back then.
+This fun mix of learning and playing helps everyone remember the day, and shows that Rome is a place where the past and present come together.
+Be sure to take a photo at this famous landmark

 Exploring the Roman Forum and Palatine Hill